xmlhh/pystudy/README.md

 Hi, Guys, Welcome to pystudy!

-You will Learn the python language here, from entry to abandonment!
+You will Learn the python3 language here, from entry to abandonment!

 I will keep updating study notes here, commit codes and add comment everyday!